 My research interests include Hollywood cinema, digital images, adaptation theory, transmediality and comics studies.
 I am particularly interested in exploring ways in which style and form inflect the meanings of texts as they are adapted between media.
 I am currently working on turning my PhD thesis into a monograph.
 The main media analysed in this project are film and comics, but I also look at other media in which the characters studied have featured, and examine dialogic interactions between the various texts and media in my corpus.

-‘Can a Digitally Constructed Spider-Man do Whatever a Hand-Drawn Spider-Man Can?: CGI as Adaptation Strategy’, in Barry Keith Grant and Scott Henderson (eds.), From Panel to Frame: A Comics, Film and Culture Reader (Austin: University of Texas Press, Forthcoming 2018).
+‘Can a Digitally Constructed Spider-Man do Whatever a Hand-Drawn Spider-Man Can?: CGI as Adaptation Strategy’, in Barry Keith Grant and Scott Henderson (eds.), Comics and Pop Culture: Adaptation from Panel to Frame (Austin: University of Texas Press, 2019), pp. 232-245.

 ‘Kick-Ass Version 2.0: The Superhero’s Navigation of Comic Books, Film and Digital Media’, Writing Visual Culture, vol. 7 (2015).